 A family is in a severe auto accident that changes lives.

+A Life Insurance agent, he depended on commission, making just enough for rent and groceries.
+Going to the bar was a rare treat these days.
 He had three ex-wives and a child by each who had his check garnished so he was broke before he ever got it.
-Then he had four DUI's in the last two years, was still on probation and just got his driver's license back.
-They treat you like a murderer in court.
-Time in jail had shown him what a real murderer was like.
+Then four DUI's in the last two years and was still on probation.
+He had just gotten his driver's license back for work only.
+God, they would put him away this time.
+They treat you like a murderer anyway.
+Time in jail had shown him what a real murderer was like, nothing like him.

-Suddenly a dark curtain came down and he felt no more pain but he could still hear that stupid woman screaming.
+Suddenly, a dark curtain seemed to fall, no more pain but he could still hear a stupid woman screaming.
 Why wouldn't she shut up?

 Danny and Sarah Slater were on a family vacation with their two children.
 Mike was ten and Alex was five.
 It had been a great trip through the Smoky Mountains.
 They had rented a chalet and went skiing.
 There was even a bunny slope with a children's instructor.